Paul Goldschmidt Player Props: Cardinals vs. Diamondbacks

-The St. Louis Cardinals and Paul Goldschmidt, who went 1-for-4 last time in action, take on Merrill Kelly and the Arizona Diamondbacks at Busch Stadium, Monday at 7:45 PM ET.
+The St. Louis Cardinals, including Paul Goldschmidt (hitting .256 in his past 10 games, with four doubles, seven walks and six RBI), battle starter Drey Jameson and the Arizona Diamondbacks at Busch Stadium, Tuesday at 7:45 PM ET.

 Paul Goldschmidt Game Info & Props vs. the Diamondbacks